 My test showed that in my situation I was not able to reach my desired temperature of 350 degrees Fahrenheit.
 I was also burner charcoal like crazy.
 Most heat disappeared out of the top vent.

 I closed the top vent to about halfway and kept the bottom vent wide open.
 Within a few minutes, the temperature began to rise and went to over 450 degrees.
 This showed that I was on my way to find out what to do.

 After this, I closed the bottom vent also halfway and after a long time, the temperature dropped slowly.
 Unfortunately, I ran out of charcoal to find out if it would stay steady.

-After the charcoal was grey and I added it to the grill again my temperature went up real fast, but not as high as in the first run.
+After the charcoal was grey and I added it to the grill again my temperature went up really fast, but not as high as in the first run.
 It stopped a little above the 400 degrees mark.

 I closed the bottom vent to about 1 quarter open and waited what would happen.

 I hit about 325 degrees when I ran out of charcoal again.